-As newborns take their first few breaths, the fluid that was in the lungs is expelled out.
-When the baby can’t expel the fluid out entirely, the respiratory rate may increase to take in more oxygen.
+As newborns take their first few breaths, the fluid that was in their lungs is expelled out.
+When the baby cannot expel the fluid out entirely, the respiratory rate may increase to take in more oxygen.

 If your breathing rate is low for too long, it can cause complications such as low blood oxygen, acidosis, or respiratory failure.
 In addition, increased or decreased respiratory rates often indicate underlying conditions that need to be treated.

 If you or your child is experiencing the following symptoms, it’s important to see a doctor:

 - rapid breathing of over 20 breaths per minute in adults

 - slow breathing of under 12 breaths per minute in adults

 - a breathing rate that falls outside of normal in children

 - symptoms of asthma or a lung infection, such as coughing, wheezing, and increased mucus

 - symptoms of thyroid disorder, such as dry skin, hair changes, and fatigue